thermalogic/SEUIF97/README.md

 The two type functions are provided in the seuif97 pacakge:

  * ??2?(in1,in2) , e.g: ```h=pt2h(p,t)```
+   * first,second input parameters: the input properties(double)
+   * the return: the calculated property value(double)
  * ??(in1,in2,propertyID),  , e.g: ```h=pt(p,t,4)```,  the propertyID h is 4
+   * first,second input parameters: the input properties(double)
+   * third input parameter: the propertyID of the calculated property(int, 0-29), see [Properties in libseuif97](#properties-in-libseuif97)
+   * the return: the calculated property value(double)

 ```python
 import seuif97